 4 credit hours, 6 contact hours (3 hours lecture and 3 hours lab).
-Prerequisite: MTH-1226 and EET-3028.
+Prerequisite: EET-3028 and concurrent enrollment (or previous successful completion of) MTH-1226.
 Course is graded A-E.

 The concepts introduced in Circuits I are reviewed and applied to AC circuits.
 AC phasers, AC series and parallel networks, impedance, resonance, transformers and tree phase power are new topics covered in this course.
 Laboratory experience includes use of function generators and oscilloscope, both simulated and real.